 The new generation, brought up using the web on their smartphones, doesn’t have the same exposure to Christmas card giving as its earlier generation.
 At one time cards were placed all around the house during Christmas.
 But it is not the tradition any longer.
 In fact, the current teen generation doesn’t even know how to properly address envelopes.
 Still, even e-cards have not been able to replace the tradition of greeting cards.

 E-cards have however been considered as a crucial factor in the corporate sector for reducing the sales of traditional Christmas cards.
 Another factor that contributed to the gradual decline of the custom was the drive for reducing the use of paper.

 In recent years this gradual decline in the use of Christmas cards seems to have done something good to this tradition.
-They have become special additions to every Christmas and stand out as something unique for the new generation, while the older generation cherishes their unique feel and tradition.
+They have become special additions to every Christmas.
+They stand out as something unique for the new generation, while the older generation cherishes their unique feel and tradition.

 The personal touch that a Xmas cards can provide hasn’t lost its impact.
 The tradition lives on.
 With each card sent, a new Christmas card devotee might be born.